Writing centre and other services

 Current students can find information on all of the following on Blackboard:

 - Academic matters

 - Frequently Asked Questions

 Use your UvAnetID to log-in and view internship and job listings for AUC and UvA students.
-You can also find the contact information of the UvA Student Careers Centre to learn more about the support services available to you or make an appointment for further advice.
+You can also find the contact information of the UvA Career Services centre to learn more about the support services available to you or to make an appointment for further advice.